jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 How do we decide whether this unknown fruit is an apple or banana?

-The K-nearest-neighbor approach is to calculate the distance between our unknown fruit and each of the known fruits and assume the "k" closest fruits are probably the same type of fruit.
+The K-nearest-neighbor approach is to calculate the distance between our unknown fruit and each of the known fruits and assume the “k” closest fruits are probably the same type of fruit.

 Sort of like graphing all the fruits and drawing a circle around the ”?”.
 Whatever is closest to it is probably the same kind of fruit.